grapeot/AnimeHeadDetector/README.md

 * `main.py` provides all necessary functionality. `python main.py` should run out of box.
 It takes the images in `imgs`, does detection, and visualizes the results in `det`.
 Check `python main.py --help` for detailed usage.

 ## More comments

+* You may want to tweak the `CONFIDENCE_THRESHOLD` in `AnimeHeadDetector.py` for the desired detection precision/recall.
+* The training data is merely 200 images from two animes.
+The algorithm works surprisingly well.